bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 }
 ```

-With the request shape defined, let’s build the Express route that will handle incoming data from `<ai-paste>`, pass it to the AI model, and return the structured result. `extractFormData` takes care of calling the LLM and returning structured values that match your form fields.
+With the request shape defined, let's build the Express route that will handle incoming data from `<ai-paste>`, pass it to the AI model, and return the structured result. `extractFormData` takes care of calling the LLM and returning structured values that match your form fields.

 ```ts
 import { extractFormData, FormField } from "@bitovi/ai-component-paste/extractor";